Lucio1024/Drupal_8_Raspberry_Pi_Digital_Signage/README.md

 How to set up raspberry pi in kiosk mode

+*Where the X’s represent the static address you gave your Pi in the previous part.
+If it’s worked you should be asked                          for your password.
+Enter the password you chose for your Pi.*

 1. Setting up Rasbian OS If you dont have a Rasbian OS settup on the raspberri pi, click on the link below for a tutorial

         https://www.raspbian.org/FrontPage